Network & Nodes Setup

 When we deploy a network, first node is automatically deployed with it and is a validator node.
 Once you have deployed a permissioned network or joined a public network, you can add more nodes to it.

-To see and add nodes, please click on Blockchain Nodes tile on the dashboard or use the Blockchain Nodes link in the left menu.
+Click the Blockchain Nodes tile on your dashboard or use the Blockchain Nodes link in the left menu.

-We recommend the following number of nodes for each envrionment:
+We recommend the following node configurations for enterprise-grade reliability:

 ---|---|---|